"This is just unspeakable," Juliet said, crouching down beside the victim's body. "Who would do such a thing to such a beautiful creature?"

 "Racehorses, yes."
 He nodded and flagged the waitress for a refill of his coffee.
 She smiled at him as she filled the cup, and Juliet eyed the woman rather coolly.
 Carlton didn't even realize he was being flirted with, and when the waitress finally gave up and left, he put his forearms on the table and leaned in, hands clasped.
 "On average, a well-bred Thoroughbred yearling is insured for between seventy-five and two hundred thousand dollars, after a veterinary exam.
 It's standard.
 Considering Golden Crown's breeding and race record, I'd think by now she was worth between three hundred and five-hundred grand."

-"The insurance company comes in again, usually at the end of their two-year old racing season, and decides on the horse's value, after another vet check, and there's re-evaluations as the horse keeps racing, and another once they retire for breeding - stallions are generally more valuable than mares.
+"The insurance company comes in again, usually at the end of their two-year old racing season, and decides on the horse's value, after another vet check, and there's re-evaluations as the horse keeps racing, and another once they retire for breeding-stallions are generally more valuable than mares, though there are notable exceptions: anybody would kill for a Rough Shod, a La Troienne, a My Charmer or a Weekend Surprise, but they don't come along very often.
 There's two or three equine insurance companies in California that I know of, offhand, but we'll ask Mrs. Cromwell who she generally deals with."

-"That's a good start," she nodded, taking a final slug of her coffee.
+"That's a good start," she nodded, taking a final slug of her coffee, her mind reeling at the battle-cry names of broodmares she had never heard of and now wanted to know about.

 "Think that gray mare is still tossing Spencer around?" he asked her with just the smallest trace of a smile.